lzwjava/blog-source/original/2025-01-19-trading-en.md

 - Prefer bank transfers over WeChatPay or Alipay, as they are less regulated.
 If one bank account is not working for transfers to merchants, use another one.

-- It's preferable to hold the native coin of a network; for example, SOL on Solana, or ETH on Ethereum.
-These can be used for transaction fees and are widely used across mainstream crypto exchanges or DEX platforms.
+- It’s often preferable to hold the native coin of a network; for example, SOL on the Solana network or ETH on the Ethereum network.
+These native coins are typically used to pay for transaction fees and are widely accepted across mainstream cryptocurrency exchanges and decentralized exchange (DEX) platforms.

 - Personally, I use Binance, OKX, and Phantom.